elghayatesalma/Tidy/README.md

 # Tidy

-First, you need the get the google-services.json file from the Firebase console.
+First, you need the get the google-services.json file from the Firebase console, then add your SHA1 (You will need to be authorized to access the console):
-- Go to https://console.firebase.google.com/u/0/project/tidy-71f32/settings/general/android:cse403.sp2020.tidy and click the download button (You will need to be authorized to access the console)
+- Go to https://console.firebase.google.com/u/0/project/tidy-71f32/settings/general/android:cse403.sp2020.tidy and click the download button for google-services.json.
+Put this file under the 'app/' directory.
+- Click 'Add fingerprint', then add you SHA1 key (you can run './gradlew signingReport' to get it, or go through the Android Studio)

 Building: